ssami/MachineLearning/gutenberg/app/README.md

   + A local Flask service with well-defined backend to upload models, perform predictions, give human feedback and training
   + A front end for the Flask service

+Currently in development:
++ Redis to store the model info
++ Minio in Dockerized form with simple temporary store in /data to hold model binary files
++ Local Flask service with simple model info upload and info get

 ## Get all available models